amplab/training/ampcamp/succinct.md

 </div>
 </div>

+So far we have focused on exact matches and random access on compressed RDDs.
+The [Succinct Spark page] (http://succinct.cs.berkeley.edu/wp/wordpress/?page_id=8) lists a set of interfaces and corresponding APIs in Succinct Spark package.

-Our goal with the Succinct project is to push the boundaries of queries that can be executed directly on compressed data.
+Our goal with the Succinct project is to push the boundaries of executing queries directly on compressed data.
 To this end, we've added support for _regular expression queries_ directly on compressed RDDs!
 The supported operators include union (`R1|R2`), repeat (`R1+`, `R1*`), concat (`(R1)(R2)`) and wildcard (`R1.*R2`).
 The API is quite similar to the `search(query)` before: